sjwild/sjwild.github.io/_posts/2022-01-25-how-correlated-predictors-inflate-standard-errors.markdown

 categories: blog
 ---

-On Twitter, Nicolai Birk [asks a very good question](https://twitter.com/nicolaiberk/status/1483498750375079936?s=20): Why are standard errors infalted when predictors are correlated?
+On Twitter, Nicolai Birk [asks a very good question](https://twitter.com/nicolaiberk/status/1483498750375079936?s=20): Why are standard errors inflated when predictors are correlated?

 The answer requires us to look at linear regression using linear algebra.